volcanicphp/volcanic/docs/ROUTE_ATTRIBUTE_USAGE.md

 ## Route Registration

-The RouteDiscoveryService is automatically enabled by default through the VolcanicServiceProvider.
+The ApiRouteDiscoveryService is automatically enabled by default through the VolcanicServiceProvider.

 ### Automatic Registration (Default)